-Grade Definition Explanation M1 and M2 P Pass Successful completion of all course requirements.
+Grade Definition Explanation Years 4 and 5 P Pass Successful completion of all course requirements.
 F Fail Failure to meet all course requirements.
-U/ Unsatisfactory Does not meet expectations in one or more competencies.
+Years 6 and 7 Н Honors Outstanding performance in the subject area, far exceeding the clerkship requirements; limited to the top 10-20% of students.
+HP High Pass For performance significantly above expectations, up to the top 40 % of students, but not qualifying for honors.
+P Pass Successful completion of all clerkship requirements.
+F Fail Failure to meet all clerkship requirements.
+All Years U/ Unsatisfactory Does not meet expectations in one or more competencies.
 U/P Unsatisfactory/Pass Did not meet expectations in competency and successfully remediated.
 U/F Unsatisfactory/Fail Did not meet expectations in competency and failed the remediation.
-C/ Conditional Passed the course elements, but failed the initial attempt of the NBME customized exam.
-C/P Conditional Pass Passed the second attempt of the NBME customized subject exam; passed the course.
-C/F Conditional/Fail Failed the second attempt of the NBME customized exam; Failed the course.
-Y Year long course Year or longer course of study; must continue to completion.
-M3 and M4 Н Honors Outstanding performance in the subject area, far exceeding the clerkship requirements; limited to the top 10-20% of students.
-HP High Pass For performance significantly above expectations, up to the top 40 % of students, but not qualifying for honors.
-P Pass Successful completion of all clerkship Requirements, passed the second attempt of the NBME subject exam and noted on MSPE letter, passed the clerkship.
-F Fail Failure to meet all clerkship requirements.
-All Years INC Incomplete The course/clerkship requirements have not been completed, for reasons beyond the student's control.
+C/ Conditional Passed the course/clerkship elements, but failed the initial attempt of the NBME subject exam.
+C/F Conditional/Fail Failed the second attempt of the NBME subject exam; Failed the course/clerkship.
+INC Incomplete The course/clerkship requirements have not been completed, for reasons beyond the student's control.
 A grade of INC will be replaced by the final grade when the student completes the course/clerkship requirements.
-W Withdrawal Withdrawal from a course/clerkship prior to the completion of 60% of the allotted time for the course.
-WN Never Attended Never attended and did not officially Withdraw.
-WD Withdrew Drop Attended at least one class session, but dropped after Financial Aid certification date and prior to the end of the refund period.
+P Pass Passed the second attempt of the NBME subject exam and noted on MSPE letter, passed the course/clerkship.
+Y Year long course Year or longer course of study; must continue to comp oletion. ------------------ ---------- -- to the completion of 60% of the allotted time for the course.